 How Should I Resolve My Family Law or Divorce Matter?
 Morristown Family Law Firm

 When it comes to choosing exactly how you would like to try and resolve your divorce or whatever family law matter you are facing, there is no easy answer.
 And while this article focuses on informing readers of the risks and potential downsides of certain ADR methods, that is not to say these methods cannot also be extremely effective in the right circumstances.

 For a better understanding of your options and potential next steps when it comes to your divorce, any kind of post-divorce issue or other family law matter, please reach out to our experienced family law firm.

 At Jacobs Berger, our attorneys have extensive experience helping clients to resolve their divorce and other family law matters through negotiation, litigation, mediation, and arbitration in towns across New Jersey and Morris County, including Randolph, Madison, Denville, Florham Park, Hanover, Morris Township, and Morristown.

-To speak with our legal team today in a comprehensive and confidential case assessment regarding your divorce or other family law matter, what kind of method may be best for resolving these matters, or how specifically we can help you to do so, please contact us online, or through our Morristown, NJ office at (973) 710-4366.
+To speak with our legal team today in a strategic planning session regarding your divorce or other family law matter, what kind of method may be best for resolving these matters, or how specifically we can help you to do so, please contact us online, or through our Morristown, NJ office at (973) 710-4366.